 Understand employment and hiring costs in China

-Holidays and leaves your employee can take in China
+Holidays and annual leaves in China

 Choose a licensed HR service provider in China

-The first license is called Talent Dispatch License, which allows the agency to legally provide PEO service/employment service/talent dispatch in China.
+The first license is called the Talent Dispatch License, which allows the agency to legally provide PEO service/employment service/talent dispatch in China.